 NOW, is the time to go and witness the beautiful culture and country yourself.
 Cuba needs American visitors.
 We are so close with so many similarities: independent spirit, salsa, baseball, y más.
 There are direct flights from the US on multiple carriers all year round.
 The high season is November through March when temperatures are mild.
 However, I have traveled to Cuba in every month of the year.
 Please note: you may find deals in the summer as well as the shoulder season when booking your accommodations, tours, and more.

 Contact me so that I can introduce you to my trusted partners, agencies, tour operators, and casas in the States and Cuba.
-If you are interested in going to Cuba with me, I will be leading a Support of the Cuban People tour in the Fall of 2019 as well as another Support of the Cuban People tour in October 2020.
-Contact me if interested.
+If you are interested in going to Cuba with me, I will be leading a Support of the Cuban People tour in October 2020 to Santiago and Baracoa.

 If you have other questions about travel to Cuba, here are some resources:

 If you have other questions, please leave a comment.